 04 July 2016

-The Rewrite (starring Hugh Grant)
+The Rewrite (Hugh Grant)

 I like browsing Amazon’s recommendations now and again, looking for things to add to my wishlist.
 I assume that they offered this suggestion because it’s a light romantic film with some humour, and also because it stars Hugh Grant, and I have given high ratings to some of his other films.

 So I was pleased to be given ‘The Re-write’ for my birthday, and last night we watched it with an adult son.
-Hugh Grant, as our son commented afterwards, always plays similar parts, and this one suits him perfectly.
-He plays a washed-up British screenwriter in his late forties called Keith, who had one major success some years previously, but is now struggling financially.
+Hugh Grant, as our son commented afterwards, almost always plays similar parts, and this one suits him perfectly.
+He plays a washed-up British screenwriter in his late forties called Keith.
+He had one major success some years previously, but is now struggling financially.
 He is offered a temporary job teaching screenwriting at a small American university, and while he doesn’t think writing can be taught, he sees no alternative…

 Keith is rather naive, unsure of what he’s supposed to do in his class, overwhelmed by the seventy scripts he has to read within two days, and nervous about his new role.
 It’s ideal for the slightly bumbling Englishman that Hugh Grant is used to playing, surrounded by women who evidently find him attractive.